Rickebo/httpcache/README.md

 - ``WhitelistedIp`` a list of IP address ranges that the proxy will forward requests to.
 If all of the IP addresses a domain resolves to is whitelisted, it will be proxied.
 - ``WhitelistedHost`` a list of hostnames that the proxy will forward requests to.
+- ``FilteredHeaders`` a list of headers excluded from the response to the client.
+Is useful to exclude headers that would otherwise interfere with the proxy's response, such as ``Transfer-Encoding``.
+Default value only excludes ``Transfer-Encoding``.

 By default, ``BlacklistedIp`` contains the following address ranges:
 - ``10.0.0.0/8``